ironhacks/ironhacks-app/README.md

 };
 ```

-We first normalized the email array, the ```normalizeEmailArray``` function first check that the email is a valid email and then remove the duplicates on the list.
+We first normalize the email array, the ```normalizeEmailArray``` function first check that the email is a valid email and then remove the duplicates on the list.
 Then we call a function on the ```AdminDashboard``` component:

 *On ./src/js/components/admin/adminDashboard.js*
 ```javascript